Thomas Worrall Casey

 Thomas Worrall Casey (13 October 1869 – 29 November 1949) was a British Liberal politician and Trade Union leader.

 Background

 He was born in the Intake district of Sheffield, as the son of William and Jemima Ann Casey.
 He was educated at Gleadless Church School.
 He was married in 1894.
 He had two sons and three daughters.
-In 1916 his eldest son was killed in the First World War, Alphius.
+In 1916 his eldest son, Alpheaus Abbott Casey of the York and Lancaster Regiment, was killed in the First World War.
 His memorial can be found in Thiepval in the Lancaster regiment.

 Trade Unionism

 He started work at 12 years of age on a farm.
 At 13 he went to work at Birley Colliery, near Sheffield, where he remained until 18 years of age.
 He was employed at this time as an engineman.
 He left and started at Cadeby Colliery, near Rotherham, as a winding engineman, and remained there for 24 years.
 On leaving he was presented with a Gold Hunter Watch by workmen and officials.
 He was elected as the General Secretary of the National Winding and General Engineers' Society, serving for 25 years.